Have you ever sat down to start a new writing project only to find yourself sitting there, hours later, staring idly at the blank page?

 - If I hurry up and get this done, I can do something else.

-Sometimes these simple reminders are all it takes to get your word machine in good working order.
-By forcing yourself to push ahead or promising yourself a little reward, you can actually convince your brain to become productive without its mischievous little friend.
+Sometimes these simple reminders are all it takes to get the words flowing.
+By forcing yourself to push ahead or promising yourself a little reward, you can convince your brain to become productive without its mischievous little friend.
 That would be your muse, for anyone who hasn’t been paying attention.

 Try a New Approach for Coming up with Writing Inspiration

 What?
-You say your brain is smarter than you are, and these tricks don’t work for you?
+You say these tricks don’t work for you?
 Don’t worry, I have more magic up my sleeve.
 After all, I’ve been outsmarting the muse for years.

 That brings us to getting the old blood pumping.
 I’m not a doctor and I don’t play one on TV, so I can’t give you the biological, physiological diatribe about how blood flow and oxygen getting to your brain can make you more alert and get those creative juices flowing.
 But take my word for it.
 A little workout can do wonders for encouraging the word current.
 (Yes, dancing around in your underwear to really loud obnoxious music counts as a workout.
 Plus it’s fun, so you get two for the price of one.)